mila-iqia/mila-docs/docs/examples/good_practices/slurm_job_arrays/README.rst

     def main():
-   -    # Use an argument parser so we can pass hyperparameters from the command line.
    +    # Use SLURM ARRAY TASK ID to seed a random number generator.
    +    # This way, each job in the job array will have different hyper-parameters.
    +    in_job_array = "SLURM_ARRAY_TASK_ID" in os.environ